 transmission additions and upgrades approved in the most recent Transmission Planning Process cycle.

-The scope of the reassessment generally includes On-Peak Deliverability Assessment, off-peak power flow study, stability analysis and short circuit duty analysis, as necessary.
+The scope of the reassessment generally includes On-Peak Deliverability Assessment, Off-Peak Deliverability Assessment, off-peak power flow study, stability analysis and short circuit duty analysis, as necessary.
 The reassessment will determine if a previously required Network Upgrade is still needed and could be modified or eliminated.
 This information will be used to develop the base case for the Phase II Interconnection Study.

 The results of the reassessment may also indicate that a particular Network Upgrade is no longer required prior to the interconnection of an Interconnection Customer’s facility, or for an Interconnection Customer’s facility to achieve its requested deliverability status, based on its position in the queue.
 In such instances the financial responsibility to fund the Network Upgrade as assigned in its governing interconnection study report remains unchanged.